dvla/lab-gen/README.md

 LOGURU_LEVEL="INFO"
 TIKTOKEN_CACHE_DIR=tiktoken_cache
 ```
-You can read more about BaseSettings class here: https://pydantic-docs.helpmanual.io/usage/settings/

 ### Model config
 The model configuration is a json list and can be specified in any of the following ways: